 Squeak Your Feet on the Singing Beach

-The Singing Beach in Manchester-by-the-Sea, Massachusetts, is named for its unusual sand, which squeaks or "sings" beneath your feet.
-I was a bit dubious until we tried it for ourselves.
+The Singing Beach in Manchester-by-the-Sea is named for its unusual sand, which squeaks or "sings" beneath your feet.
 You won't produce a tune by simply strolling along the sand (and it's not very musical when wet), but if you shuffle and scuff your feet on the dry sand with a bit of authority, you will, indeed, produce a distinct squeaking sound.

 A few hints:

-- Arrive early; the parking lot is usually full by 11 a.m., even on weekdays.
+- Arrive early; the beach's parking lot is usually full by 11 a.m., even on weekdays

-- Take the commuter rail from Boston to Manchester, and the Singing Beach is just under a half-mile walk from the... station.
+- Take commuter rail from Boston to Manchester; the Singing Beach is just under a half-mile walk from the station

-- Check the Gloucester Harbor tide chart before your visit, as more of the beach is underwater at high tide.
+- Check the Gloucester Harbor tide chart before your visit because more of the beach is underwater at high tide

 Meet the Artists at the Rocky Neck Art Colony

-John Nesta takes his paints and canvases outdoors--even in the wintertime--and captures the drama of Cape Ann seascapes.
-Elynn Kröger's paintings are abstract and complex, but they nevertheless reflect the colors and flow of the coast.
-Joseph Flack Weiler's black and white photographs capture New England's ethereal beauty.
-Judy Robinson-Cox's eye-catching and humorous color photos--at least the ones she dubs "Lilliputian Landscapes"--feature tiny plastic people in unusual settings.
+John Nesta takes his paints and canvases outdoors, even in the wintertime, and captures the drama of Cape Ann seascapes.
+Elynn Kroger's paintings are abstract and complex, but they nevertheless reflect the colors and flow of the coast.
+Joseph Flack Weiler's black-and-white photographs capture New England's ethereal beauty, and Judy Robinson-Cox's eye-catching and humorous color photos she dubs "Lilliputian Landscapes" feature tiny plastic people in unusual settings.

-Shop for Vintage Jewelry and Other Antiques in Essex
+Shop for Vintage Jewelry and Antiques in Essex

-As is... common in the travel industry, the writer was provided with complimentary dining and services for the purpose of reviewing those services by the following: Schooner Thomas E. Lannon, Lighthouse Preservation Society, Gloucester Maritime Heritage Center, Woodman's of Essex, Singing Beach.
-While it has not influenced this article, About.com believes in full disclosure of potential conflicts of interest.
+As is common in the travel industry, the writer was provided with complimentary services for review purposes.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.